 Like many suburban communities across the United States, Lee's Summit began to experience its transformation from a rural, mostly agrarian community to a suburban community in the decades after the Second World War.
 As the city grew, its population nearly doubled every decade.
 In 1980, the population was approximately 28,000.
 By 1990 the population had reached 46,500.
 From 1990 to 2000, the city experienced a 53 percent increase in population, and another 29 percent increase from 2000 to 2010.
-Today, the population is approximately 96,000.
+Today, the population is just over 97,000.
 The median age is 38.
-The median household income is \$79,311.
-And, 56% of the residents have an Associates degree or higher.
+The median household income is \$80,494.
+And, 85% of high school students attend college.